Novogenuata/5minute-panic/README.md

  A silly game about writitng an essay.
-The theme of the game was "under presure"
+The theme of the game was "under pressure"

  All assets were drawn by me.